 - We use your personal data to perform our online services.
 For example, we make your personal data and policy available within your secure personal account and save your settings preferences.

-- We may record telephone conversations for the purpose of training and coaching or to prevent and combat fraud and abuse, or to comply with statutory obligations.
+- We may record telephone conversations for the purpose of training and coaching, to prevent and combat fraud and abuse and to comply with statutory obligations.
 You are entitled to listen to the recorded telephone conversation.

 We use your personal data to align our services, products and messages to your preferences and behaviour.
-The companies within the VIVAT group combine and analyse the following personal data for this purpose (see also Chapter 9):
+We combine and analyse the following personal data within the VIVAT group for this purpose (see also Section 10):

 - Personal data that you provide to us and data about your purchase of a product or service, such as the type of insurance and its duration.

-- Personal data that you share with us when you visit our websites and use our apps, including your click behaviour (see also Chapter 2 under b).
+- Personal data that you share with us when you visit our websites and use our apps, such as your click behaviour (see also Section 2b).

 - Data from public sources and from market research agencies.
 We use these sources to subdivide customers into segments and target groups.
-This allows us to better align our adverts to your personal situation, wishes and needs (see also Chapter 10 under b).
+This allows us to better align our adverts to your personal situation, wishes and needs (see also Section 10a).

-- Personal data that you have shared with us using your social media profile, provided that you have given us your consent for this.
+- Personal data that you have shared with us via your social media profile, provided that you have given us your consent for this.

-- If you no longer wish to receive messages from us, you can at all times easily unsubscribe from all commercial news messages.
+- If you no longer wish to receive messages from us, you can easily unsubscribe from all commercial news messages at any time.
 One way to do this is by clicking on the appropriate link provided in the message.

 As a financial service provider, we strive to prevent customers from abusing our trust by committing fraud.
 Prior to and during the term of the agreement, we process personal data for the purpose of preventing, identifying, investigating and combating fraud.

-If you submit a claim for a payout under an insurance policy, we may for example check whether your name is listed in an incident register.
+If you are the beneficiary of a payout under an insurance policy, we may for example check whether your name is listed in an incidents register.
 In exceptional cases, we may for example use surreptitious surveillance.

 As a financial service provider, specific laws sometimes require us to record certain personal data.
 The Money Laundering and Terrorist Financing (Prevention) Act (Wet ter voorkoming van witwassen en financieren van terrorisme, “Wwft”) requires us to determine and verify the identity of our customers.
 In addition, under the Sanctions Act (Sanctiewet), we are required to check data pertaining to our customers against lists of sanctioned persons (terrorism) compiled by recognised authorities.

 For such research, we often use data that is no longer traceable to you personally.
-Research and analysis sometimes require the use of personal data, but the outcomes and results are often based on data at segment or target group level (see also Chapter 9).
+Research and analysis sometimes require the use of personal data, but the outcomes and results are often based on data at segment or target group level (see also Section 10).
 In all cases, we take measures to secure your personal data.

-3. Central storage and the exchange of personal data within the VIVAT group
+Central Storage and the Exchange of Personal Data within the VIVAT Group

 - to ensure that information can be retrieved from one central location and can be released in a controlled manner to the persons who need it for the performance of their work;